trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 ![icsdao](../images/ics20/dao_example_ics.png)

-Using ICS20 to setup a trigger on Trustless Hub is for advanced users that are familiar with terms such as DAODAO, ICS20 transfers, Authz and FeeGrant.
+Using ICS20 to set up a `Trustless Trigger` is for advanced users that are familiar with terms such as ICS20 transfers and Authz permissions.

-Our ICS20 middleware is developped to allow DAOs to perform time-based actions, on both their chain and other destination chains.
+Our ICS20 middleware is developped to allow DAOs to perform time-based actions.
+These can be executed locally on Trustless Hub, a destination chain which can also be the source chain.

 There are several caveats to using ICS20 to set up a trigger.
-Most use cases require not one but two transactions on the source chain to set up the trigger.
-One proposal to set the trigger and another to set permissions/send funds to the account on the destination chain.
+When automating on a destination chain for the first time, not one but two transactions is required to activate the trigger.
+One transaction is to set the trigger and create an Interchain Account at Trustless Hub and another is to set permissions/send funds to the Interchain Account on the destination chain.

-To demonstrate how DAOs can integrate with Trustless Hub we explain the process using an example.
+To demonstrate how DAOs can integrate with Trustless Triggers we explain the process using an example.

 `DAO` wants to pay `Service provider ABC` for their services that they provide on a monthly basis in `TOKEN1` and holds `TOKEN2` and `JUNO`.